 Family Share of Expenses

-Parents are responsible for paying college costs to the greatest extent their income and assets permit.
-Parental contribution is determined by first deducting non-discretionary expenses such as taxes and basic cost of living expenses from income.
-With the remaining funds and assets, parents are then expected to contribute a portion toward educational expenses.
+Parents are responsible for paying college costs to the extent their income and assets permit.
+The parent contribution is determined by first deducting non-discretionary expenses such as taxes and basic cost of living expenses from income.
+With the remaining income and assets, parents are then expected to contribute a portion of each toward educational expenses.

-Students are also responsible for sharing in the cost of education.
-Grinnell expects students to contribute from summer employment income ($2,500), work-study during the year ($2,500), and savings.
-Student loan options are available should you choose to use those in place of work or in addition to work.
+Students are also responsible for part of the cost of education.
+Grinnell expects students to contribute from summer employment income ($2,500), work-study during the year ($3,000 for new students and $3,150 for returning students beginning in 2024-25), and savings.
+Student loan options are available if you want to use those in place of work or in addition to work.

-To determine eligibility for need-based institutional financial aid, we require and use data from the CSS Profile.
-Consequently, it is likely the student's need for federal aid (as determined by the FAFSA) will differ from the need for Grinnell aid.
+To determine eligibility for need-based financial aid from Grinnell College, we require and use data from the CSS Profile.
+Consequently, it is likely the student's need for federal aid (as determined by the FAFSA) will differ from the need for institutional financial aid.

 Grinnell presupposes that both parents are primarily responsible for the student's educational expenses.
-Divorce or separation of the natural parents does not release either parent from this obligation.
+Divorce or separation of a student's parents does not release either parent from this obligation.
 Grinnell cannot require parents to contribute the amount determined, but neither will Grinnell use its student aid resources to compensate for any part of the calculated amount that parents choose not to provide.

 To be fair to all of our students, we can only base our financial aid decisions on ability and not willingness of parents to pay.

 In most cases, a student must be 24 years old to apply for financial aid as an independent student.
-Students considering applying for aid as independent students are encouraged to contact the Grinnell Office of Financial Aid before completing their applications.
+Students who believe they may qualify for independent student status should contact the Grinnell Office of Financial Aid before completing their applications.
 Students entering Grinnell as dependent students will remain so for institutional financial aid purposes regardless of age or marital status.